Home • Biography • Her Work • Links • Contact

 For 16 years she was the South Texas editor of Texas Books in Review.
 Other editorial work includes serving as a founding editor of RiverSedge literary journal and as an editor of The Valley Land Fund pictorial volumes.

-Seale was born in Pilot Point, Texas, graduated from Waxahachie High School, attended Baylor University, and received a B.A. from The University of Louisville and an M.A. from North Texas State University.
+Seale was born in Pilot Point, Texas, graduated from Waxahachie High School, attended Baylor University, and received a B.A. from The University of Louisville and a M.A. from North Texas State University.

 She taught English and creative writing at The University of Texas-Pan American and at North Texas State University.
-For a number of years, she has taught workshops in memoir writing, as well as creative writing, at the Museum of South Texas History in Edinburg.
-She has also taught at national conference centers such as Ghost Ranch in New Mexico, Gemini Ink in San Antonio, and Mo Ranch in the Hill Country of Texas.
+For a number of years, she taught workshops in creative and memoir writing, both locally and nationally at conference centers such as Ghost Ranch in New Mexico, Gemini Ink in San Antonio, and Mo Ranch in the Hill Country of Texas.

-Jan Seale and her husband Carl, a retired conductor and composer, have three grown sons and four grandsons.
+Jan Seale and her late husband Carl, a symphony conductor and composer, are the parents of three grown sons and grandparents of four grandsons.

 Site created by Seale Studios.